We needed game night ideas in a bad way.

 If You Enjoy Strategy

-- Catan.
+Catan.
 Strategically trade and utilize natural resources to settle an uncharted island faster than your opponents.
 While the original game is only intended for up to four players, you can purchase an “extension” game to include up to six.
-There are also a wide assortment of “expansions” that add depth and complexity to the original, such as Catan: Seafarers Expansion.
-Remember though, that all extension and expansion games require that you first purchase the original Catan.
+There is also a wide assortment of “expansions” that add depth and complexity to the original, such as Catan: Seafarers Expansion.
+Remember, though, that all extension and expansion games require that you first purchase the original Catan.

 If You Enjoy Trivia

-- Timeline: Inventions.
-In this game, players compete to get rid of all their cards first by correctly placing inventions within an historical timeline.
+Timeline: Inventions.
+In this game, players compete to get rid of all their cards first by correctly placing inventions within a historical timeline.
 Which came first, glasses or the lightbulb?
-Guess right and you’re allowed to place your card within the “timeline”.
+Guess right and you’re allowed to place your card within the “timeline.”
 Guess wrong and you have to draw a new card.
 Inventions not your thing?
 Timeline also has Discoveries, Music and Cinema, Diversity, and American History versions, and more!

 If You Enjoy Lying, Ahem, Bluffing